 Dshot digital protocols are resistant to electrical noise and jitter as each pulse represents one binary digit (bit).
 The bit 0 and bit 1 signals are distinguished by their high times.

 Dshot offers a checksum for cyclic redundancy checking with high-resolution data and does not require ESC calibration.
-This code module is designed for different packet transmission frequencies and is also available in both FPGA I/O module families: configurable FPGA I/O modules used to configure I/O and protocol functionalities for a given FPGA code module delivered as part of a Custom Implementation Package; and Simulink-programmable FPGA I/O modules optimized for use with the MathWorks HDL Coder™ toolbox.
+This code module is designed for different packet transmission frequencies and is also available in both I/O module families: configurable I/O modules used to configure I/O and protocol functionalities for a given code module delivered as part of a Custom Implementation Package; and Simulink-programmable FPGA I/O modules optimized for use with the MathWorks HDL Coder™ toolbox.

 - Hardware-in-the-loop simulation of a FC such as Pixhawk